TSBVI ACHIEVEMENT TESTING

-In addition to the state-administered assessment instruments, the School may adopt and administer criterion-referenced or norm-referenced assessment instruments, or both, at any grade level, but shall not use the same form of an assessment instrument for more than three years.
+In addition to the state-administered assessment instruments, the School may adopt and administer criterion-referenced or norm-referenced assessment instruments, or both, at any grade level.
 A locally-adopted norm-referenced assessment instrument must be economical, nationally recognized, and state-approved.

-For purposes of this provision, “assessment instrument” means a district-commissioned achievement test, either nationally normed or criterion-referenced, that is group administered and reported publicly (such as to a board) in the aggregate.
+For purposes of this provision, “assessment instrument” means a school-commissioned achievement test, either nationally normed or criterion-referenced, that is group administered and reported publicly (such as to a board) in the aggregate.

 To maintain security and confidential integrity of group-administered achievement tests, the School shall follow the procedures for test security and confidentiality set forth in 19 TAC Chapter 101, Subchapter C. [See EKB]